Chaarulatha: Plot

-The story takes it off showing the conjoined twins Charu and Latha.
-Charu and Latha lived in Vizag as one body and soul until Ravi comes into their lives.
-Both sisters fall in love with him, however, Ravi falls in love with Charu, causing a rift between her and Latha.
-Finally, their mother plans to separate their attached bodies through surgery.
-The surgery, however, results in Latha’s accidental death.
-Mysterious events begin to unfold as Latha begins to haunt Charu.
-Several twists take place in line as the story unfolds.
-She also sees the dead twin playing the violin they used to play in the past and the twin starts to come forward to reach her and disappears as Ravi touches Charu.
-Later, in the hospital, Ravi visits the twins' mother where she tries to tell Ravi something but is unable to do so.
-As the problems began to go down, Ravi again visits the twins' mother and she tells him something at the graveyard.
-Ravi goes to the cemetery, only to find that the real person who died was Charu and that Latha has been impersonating Charu.
-Flashbacks reveal that after falling in love with Charu, Ravi comes to visit Charu finally as he was leaving town which makes Latha angry.
-Latha refuses to follow Charu to the balcony to see Ravi for the last time.
-Ravi leaves after giving a paper to the guard containing a picture of Charu, delighting Charu but leaves Latha outraged.
-Latha tears the picture angrily and this creates problem between the twins.
-Latha fights with Charu on the stairs and both of them fall from the stairs.
-In this, Charu dies and Latha calls her mother to help.
-After this, both of them are separated.
-After fighting with Ravi, Latha ties him up to a chair and tells him the truth that she also loved him.
-Charu’s spirit burns the house in anger and Latha stays inside, refusing to leave unless Ravi tells that he too loves her.
-Latha's mother scolds and begs Ravi to save her only daughter.
-Ravi sacrifices his love to save Latha, and reciprocate’s the latter’s feelings.
-The film ends with Ravi and Latha keeping flowers for Charu at her grave, as Ravi watched Charu’s soul smiling at him as Latha walks towards him, implying that she has blessed their union.
+The story begins by introducing the conjoined twins Charu and Latha.
+They live in Vizag as one body and soul until Ravi enters their lives.
+Both sisters fall in love with him, but Ravi falls for Charu, causing a rift between her and Latha.

+Eventually, their mother plans to separate their conjoined bodies through surgery.
+However, the surgery tragically results in Latha’s accidental death.
+Mysterious events unfold as Latha begins to haunt Charu.
+As the story progresses, Charu sees her deceased twin playing the violin they once shared, only for the apparition to vanish when Ravi touches Charu.

+Later, at the hospital, Ravi visits the twins' mother, who tries to tell him something but struggles to do so.
+As tensions ease, Ravi returns to the twins' mother, who finally reveals a secret at the graveyard.
+Ravi discovers that it was actually Charu who died, and Latha has been impersonating her.

+Flashbacks reveal that after Ravi confessed his love to Charu before leaving town, Latha, enraged, refused to join Charu on the balcony to bid farewell.
+Later, in a fit of anger, Latha tore up a picture of Charu given by Ravi, worsening their relationship.
+This culminated in a tragic confrontation on the stairs, resulting in Charu's death and the subsequent separation of the twins.

+In a final confrontation, Latha, driven by love and rage, confesses her feelings to Ravi and faces Charu's spirit, which sets their house ablaze.
+Latha refuses to leave until Ravi reciprocates her feelings.
+Upon her mother's pleas, Ravi sacrifices his love for Charu to save Latha and they get out of the house to safety.

+The film concludes with Ravi and Latha placing flowers on Charu's grave, where Ravi feels Charu's spirit smiling upon him as Latha approaches, suggesting her acceptance of their union.